4d/docs/docs/WritePro/commands/wp-set-attributes.md

 You can specify attributes to set for *targetObj* in one of two ways:

-* Use the *attribName* and *attribValue* parameters:
+* Use the *attribName* and *attribValue* parameters.
 In *attribName*, pass the name of the attribute to set for the target and in *attribValue*, pass the new value to set.
-For a comprehensive list of attributes to pass in *attribName*, as well as their scope and respective values, please refer to the *4D Write Pro Attributes* section.
 You can pass as many attribName/attribValue pairs as you want in a single call.

-* Use the *attribObj* parameter:
-Instead of specifying individual attribute/value pairs, you can pass a single object *attribObj* containing multiple attribute names as keys and their corresponding values.
+* Use the *attribObj* parameter to pass a single object containing attribute names and their corresponding values as object properties.

+For a comprehensive list of attributes to pass, as well as their scope and respective values, please refer to the *4D Write Pro Attributes* section.

 #### Example 1